phptek/silverstripe-verifiable/README.md

 ## What is this?

 A configurable content verification module for SilverStripe applications.
-It provides independent and programmable data integrity verification features to content authors and developers.
-Data can be verified independently and at any time.
+It provides independent data-integrity verification features to content authors and developers.
+Data can be verified independently of SilverStripe and at any time.

 ## Background